Sh1penfire/Endless-Rusting/README.md

 ## Dev Note
 Hi, Sh1penfire here.
 I am not working on Endless Rusting anymore, period.
-I've decided to leave the project as a v6 mod due to the time it'd take to port, and i'd rather let it be.
+I previously decided to leave the project as a v6 mod due to the time it'd take to port, and i'd rather let it be.
 If you still want to play the mod, isntall a v6 build or a v7 beta build of Mindustry.
-Im sorry to those expecting that I'd come back for this or Pixelcraft.
+Im sorry to those waiting for me ti come back for this or Pixelcraft.
 I shoudn't have setup expectations to come back.
 Im aware that most people have moved on though, and I think it's for the better.

+PS: Im going to come back and port this and pixelcraft after I finish Meld's HJSON version, since I figured it'd be a nice way to say goodbye to the mod

 ## Compiling